hoangduytran/blender-manual/manual/editors/file_browser.rst

 -----------------------

 The right region shows the options of the calling operator.
-Besides common actions listed below, many import/export add-ons will also expose their options there.
+Besides the common actions listed below, many import/export add-ons will also expose their options there.

 Open, Save, Save As Blender File
    See :doc:`/files/blend/open_save`.